-The Grove Studios Academy has taken a holistic approach to the CUA50815 Diploma of Music Industry (Sound Production) course by dividing the course into three 14-week trimesters.
-We have developed our units using a clustered teaching method that allows for a focus on the fundamentals of the audio industry.
+The Grove Studios Academy has taken a holistic approach to the CUA50815 Diploma of Music Industry (Sound Production) course by dividing the course into four terms.
+We have developed our units providing a focus on the fundamentals of the audio industry.

 Our courses are designed to provide students with a strong foundation of music industry knowledge with a hands-on, industry-relevant approach.
 The uniqueness of operating within a real-world studio provides the perfect environment to assist student learning.

 The clustered approach then allows us to focus each individual trimester into industry specific disciplines.